-Dr. ‘Dimeji Togunde serves as the associate provost for global education and professor of international studies at Spelman College.
+Dr. ‘Dimeji Togunde serves as the vice provost for global education and professor of international studies at Spelman College.
 His roles include providing leadership for the implementation of the College’s Strategic Planning and its Quality Enhancement Plan (QEP), also known as Spelman Going Global!, which is the centerpiece of the College’s reaccreditation by the Southern Association of Colleges and Schools.

 In his capacity as the College’s chief international officer, Dr. Togunde provides guidance and direction for all of the College’s global initiatives.
 As the focal point of contact for information about Spelman’s global activities, he is responsible for building/strengthening strategic international partnership engagements aimed at enhancing student exchanges, faculty and students’ research, and students’ global learning experiences.
 Reporting directly to the Provost, he oversees the Office of Study Abroad, Office of Cultural Orientation, G-STEM Program, International Affairs Center, International Student Services and Advising, and all study abroad programs directed by faculty and staff.
 Dr. Togunde also leads the assessment of the College’s internationalization initiatives and collaborates with academic departments to encourage greater awareness of and involvement with the realities of globalization.